adametry/gulp-eslint/README.md

 Type: `Array`

-A list of env keys for [env configuration](https://github.com/nzakas/eslint/wiki/Command-line-interface#configuration-files).
-An env is a preset of rule configurations associated with an JavaScript environment (e.g., `node`, `browser`).
+Specify a list of [environments](http://eslint.org/docs/configuring/#specifying-environments) to be applied.

 Type: `Object`

-Inline [env configuration](https://github.com/nzakas/eslint/wiki/Command-line-interface#configuration-files).
-An env is a preset of rule configurations associated with an JavaScript environment (e.g., `node`, `browser`).
-Each key must match an existing env definition, and the key determines whether the env’s rules are applied (true) or not (false).
+Specify [environments](http://eslint.org/docs/configuring/#specifying-environments).
+Each key must match an existing env definition, and the key determines whether the env’s rules are applied (`true`) or not (`false`).

 Alias: `env` *(deprecated)*